ecurry15/osTicket-lifestyle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 2. Next, I logged into osTicket as one of the Agents(workers) I previously created.
-This agent has System Admin permissions so I opened one of the tickets and made some changes.
-The ticket was a severe business impacting event so I changed the Priority to Emergency, The Department to System Admin, the SLA Plan to Sev-A, and assigned the ticket to an agent.
-Lastly, I wrote a reply to update the customer and let them know the ticket is being worked on.
+This agent has System Admin permissions, so I opened one of the tickets and made some changes.
+The ticket was a severe business-impacting event, so I changed the Priority to Emergency, The Department to System Admin, the SLA Plan to Sev-A, and assigned the ticket to an agent.
+Lastly, I wrote a reply to update the customer and let them know the ticket was being worked on.
 </p>
 <br />